In this lesson, we’re going to learn about the Comparable

 are equal, return0

 .
-In general, it’s recommended that ifthis.equals(o)
+In general, it’s recommended that ifthis.equals(other)

 istrue

-, thenthis.compareTo(o)
+, thenthis.compareTo(other)

 should return0